aerni/statamic-snipcart/README.md

 ***

-## Tags
+## Snipcart Tags

-There's a couple of useful tags to render Snipcart specific HTML elements with all the necesarry attributes to make them work.
+There are a couple of useful tags to render Snipcart specific HTML elements with all the necesarry attributes to make them work.

 ### Product Button